equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 <div class="GLBL_H2" markdown="1">## INSTAGRAM</div>

-Instagram<sup>2</sup> is a popular image-sharing smartphone application which belongs to Facebook and is often used in conjunction with Twitter.
+Instagram<a href="#index2"><sup>2</sup></a> is a popular image-sharing smartphone application which belongs to Facebook and is often used in conjunction with Twitter.
 Since it is primarily a mobile application that is also owned by Facebook, using Instagram with Twitter and Facebook associates your account to your mobile device, which can mean a lot of information and metadata on your phone can be shared between these platforms all of whom can then share them with the state.
 It is not recommended that you use Instagram if you are concerned about sharing your location and other personal details.

 By default, anyone can view your profile and posts on Instagram, you can make both private which grands access to followers that you have approved or that were following you before you made your account private.
 If your posts are set to private, only your approved followers will be able to see them in the Photos tab of Search &amp; Explore or on hashtag or location pages.